mozilla/pkipolicy/rootstore/policy.md

 1.  provide some service relevant to users of our software products;
-2.  follow industry best practice for securing their networks, for example by conforming to the [CAB Forum Network Security Guidelines][NSGs] or a successor document;
+2.  follow industry best practice for securing their networks, for example by conforming to the [CA/Browser Forum's Network and Certificate System Security Requirements][NSRs] or a successor document;
 3.  enforce multi-factor authentication for all accounts capable of causing certificate issuance or performing Registration Authority or Delegated